Naindeep-Singh/code_format/README.md

-# Code Formatter and AST Visualizer
+# C Code Formatter and AST Visualizer

-Welcome to the Code Formatter and AST Visualizer repository!
+Welcome to the C Code Formatter and AST Visualizer repository!
 This project provides tools for formatting code and visualizing its Abstract Syntax Tree (AST).
 Follow the steps below to get started:

 ### 1) Cloning the Repository